Punktum-dk/epp-service-specification/README.md

 If the request is not parsable the service responds with a `2005`.

-If the command is parsable, the command is separated into one of more of the following sub-commands:
+If the command is parsable, the command is separated into one of more of the following sub-commands (by order of precendence):

-- add nameserver
-- add admin contact
-- add billing contact
-- change registrant
+1 change registrant
-- remove nameserver
+1 remove nameserver
-- remove admin contact
+1 remove admin contact
-- remove billing contact
+1 remove billing contact
+1 add nameserver
+1 add admin contact
+1 add billing contact

-The commands are then executed sequentially (order is inconsequential) as a single transaction.
+The commands are then executed sequentially (order is dictates the precedence) as a single transaction.
 If a single sub-command fails, the transaction is rolled-back and the relevant error code is returned (`2XXX`).

+The command might be stopped if the sub-commands cannot be executed.
+For example if one of the sub-commands is a: change registrant, none of the other commands can be executed, since role changes will be implicit.

+![Diagram of EPP proces for EPP update domain command evaluation][epp-update-domain-evaluate]

 When the command succeeds either `1000` or `1001` is returned the latter if one of the operations initiated by the sub-command require additional actions to be taken, `1001` will have precedence over `1000`.
 If a `1001` is returned the status code `pendingUpdate` might be set if an additional **update domain** command is issued.